Shiva-Br/architecture-decision-records/routing.md

 ### Community and Ecosystem

-React Router DOM has a larger community and ecosystem, but TanStack Router's active development and modern approach are promising.
+React Router has a larger community and ecosystem, but TanStack Router's active development and modern approach are promising.
 The smaller community is a trade-off we are willing to accept for the benefits offered.

 ### Documentation and Support

-React Router DOM's documentation is more extensive, but TanStack Router's documentation is improving rapidly.
+React Router's documentation is more extensive, but TanStack Router's documentation is improving rapidly.
 Given the active development and responsiveness of the maintainers, we are confident in receiving adequate support.

 ## Consequences